hsanzg/diag-scals/README.md

 cmake --build build --parallel ..
 ```

-The MATLAB scripts have been tested on version R2022b.
+The MATLAB scripts have been tested on version R2022b, and they support matrices stored in dense and sparse form.

 ## Examples